Virginia’s Covid Rental Relief Program Reflects State’s Changing Politics

 But then in 2020, a collection of bills not only made it out of the more progressive House chamber they also made it through the more moderate Senate before landing on the governor’s desk for signature.

-Some of the changes included additional protections for tenants based on source of income, notice requirements in the form of a tenant’s bill of rights informing them of what they can and can’t expect, and systems that allowed rent diversion if a landlord wasn’t addressing long-needed repairs.
+Some of the changes included additional protections for tenants based on source of income, notice requirements in the form of a tenant’s bill of rights informing them of what they can and can’t expect, and systems that allowed repair and deduct if a landlord wasn’t addressing long-needed repairs.

 “I can’t tell you what a change it’s been,” Marra said.

-Note: Editor’s note: If you’re a Virginian impacted by Covid-related rent issues you can find out more about the state program here.